bartoszlenar/Validot/docs/DOCUMENTATION.md

 - [Error message](#message) might contain arguments in its content.
   - The placeholder for the argument value is using pattern: `{argumentName}`.
   - Arguments can be used in [WithMessage](#withmessage), [WithExtraMessage](#withextramessage) and [RuleTemplate](#ruletemplate).
-  - The pattern followed in all [the built-in rules](#rules) is that the argument name is named exactly as the method's argument.
+  - The pattern followed in all [the built-in rules](#rules) is: the argument name is exactly the same as the method's argument.

 ``` csharp
 Specification<decimal> specification = s => s